LucasDiogo96/S.O.L.I.D/README.md

  ```
-Let's pay attention to the code below if you observe a product doesn't have a Tax Id so we were forced to implement it to compile our code bus not necessarily we have logic inside of the method.
+Let's pay attention to the code below if you observe a product doesn't have a Tax Id so we were forced to implement it to compile our code but not necessarily we have logic inside of the method.

  ```csharp
     public class ProductService : IRegisterService